hello-jason/portfolio/source/blog/2015-07-12-developing-wordpress-themes-on-a-modern-web-stack.html.md

 Roots has been monumental in the way I approach and maintain WordPress projects.
 It brings all the tools I'm already using in other frameworks, and it has brought efficient consistency to all the WordPress projects I help create and maintain at my job.

-When I combine the Roots stack with the glorious [Advanced Custom Fields](http://www.advancedcustomfields.com/) plugin, I can build a website which even non-tech-savy clients can manage, and that's what it's all about.
+When I combine the Roots stack with the glorious [Advanced Custom Fields](http://www.advancedcustomfields.com/) plugin, I can build a website that respects design mockups and that non-tech-savy clients can manage, and that's what it's all about.

 Thank you, [Roots team](https://roots.io/about/).